kavenir/kavenir-tswd-portfolio/final-project-part-one.md

 - **Call to Action:** I can do this by researching more about the Our Roots Chicago Initative and Tree Ambassador Program to figure out how I can get involved in making a postive impact in my community.

 ## An Outline
-A. Introduction of Topic
+- Introduction of Topic
-  a.
-Definitions of Tree Equity
+  - Definitions of Tree Equity
-  b.
-Definition of Tree Canopy
+  - Definition of Tree Canopy
-  c.
-High level Summary
+  - High level Summary
-B. Start the Topic at Broad Level - Nationally
+- Start the Topic at Broad Level - Nationally
-  a.
-Visualization 1: Introduce Total Population and Population Density of each U.S. state, but specifically
-     highlight where Illinois stands.
+  - Visualization 1: Introduce Total Population and Population Density of each U.S. state, but specifically highlight where Illinois stands.
 (Data from [WiseVoter - States by Population](https://wisevoter.com/state-rankings/states-by-population/)
-  b.
-Visualization 2: Provide information on the funding given to each state in Fiscal Year of 2023 from the US
-     Department of Agriculture - Urban and Community Forestry Department.
+  - Visualization 2: Provide information on the funding given to each state in Fiscal Year of 2023 from the US Department of Agriculture - Urban and Community Forestry Department.
 (Data from [US Department of Agriculture - Urban and Community Forestry FY 2023 State Allocations](https://www.fs.usda.gov/managing-land/urban-forests/ucf/fy23-state-allocations).
-  c.
-Visualzation 3: Discuss Tree Equity Score and Priority Index of Each State - focus on the top states, but
-     highlight where Illinois stands.
+  - Visualzation 3: Discuss Tree Equity Score and Priority Index of Each State - focus on the top states, but highlight where Illinois stands.
 (Data from [Tree Equity Score] (https://www.treeequityscore.org/methodology#3.69/38.45/-100.76)
-C. Narrow in on Illinois, but speficially the Chicago region.
+- Narrow in on Illinois, but speficially the Chicago region.
 (Data from [Tree Equity Score] (https://www.treeequityscore.org/methodology#3.69/38.45/-100.76)
-  a.
-Visualization 4: Find specific communities that have a low tree equity score and high priortiy index score
+  - Visualization 4: Find specific communities that have a low tree equity score and high priortiy index score
-  b.
-Highlight Reader's Perspective.
+  - Highlight Reader's Perspective.
-D. Call to action
+- Call to action
-  a.
-Provide resources such Tree Ambassador Program (TREEmendous Lawndale), link to Our Roots Chicago
+  - Provide resources such Tree Ambassador Program (TREEmendous Lawndale), link to Our Roots Chicago
      initiative, phone number to call City of Chicago to request planting of a tree in community, and other
      resources that can help that get involved.
+  - Conclude story.

 ## Identify primary data sources:
 To bring this story to life, I plan on utilizing publicy acessible data from different sources.
 Each dataset that I am using provides value to the story that I am building.
 Below, I will provide a brief description of each dataset and also provide its purpose to telling the story.